marceloboeira/certifications/solutions-architect-associate/topics/30_QUESTIONS.md

 * [ ] Deploy a Read Replica for the database into a different AZ to address the availability requirement.
 Create another read replica in primary zone to improve performance.
 * [ ] Deploy a Read Replica for the database into a different AZ.
 This will address the performance issue, and can be used in case of a AZ outage
 > As this scenario requires that there is minimal interruption to service in case of a AZ outage, any answer using the Read Replica for availability can be discounted.
 This leaves using a Multi-AZ configuration with a Read Replica as the only valid option.

+7) You are researching if a setup with MySQL RDS having both MultiAZ and a ReadReplica could impact the performance of transactions on the master write replica.
+What is true?:

+* [ ] Performance is impacted if you enable Synchronous Replication
+* [ ] Performance is impacted if you enable Asynchronous Replication
+* [ ] Performance is impacted
+* [x] Performance is NOT impacted
+> RDS is performing async replication, so there is no performance impact on the master, only replication lag to the read

 ### Aurora